Skip to main content

 voidCheck is used in the example above, but any of the following documents can be used in this process:

-Warning: Submitting the wrong documentType (i.e. submitting a bank letter when voidCheck is selected) may cause significant delays in underwriting approval.
+Warning: Submitting the wrong documentType (for example, submitting a bank letter when voidCheck is selected) can cause significant delays in underwriting approval.

 Example Response